ambuyat/ambuyat.github.io/get-started.md

 ---
 layout: page
 title: Getting Started
-subtitle: How-to guide in CTF
+subtitle: An overview on how to get started in playing CTF.
 ---

 Page under development.
 Planning to write after CBCTF finals.
+(28/7/19)